-A common claim on numerous film forums, podcasts, news comment-sections, and especially YouTube videos, is the assertion that evaluations of film quality are subjective.
+A common assertion on numerous film podcasts, forums, news comment-sections, and especially YouTube videos, is the assertion that evaluations of film quality are subjective.
 Put another way, casual movie-goers argue that reviews of movies are based entirely on people’s opinions, and because opinions are the subjective reasoning of people’s personal biases, history, and experience, therefore critical analysis of films are entirely within the eye of the beholder, and no single person’s review of film is superior to anyone else’s.

 I think this philosophy is bullshit.
 It is a half-assed, lazy rationalization for most people’s inability or unwillingness to study cinema and put legitimate effort into understanding and appreciating its craft.
 Simply put, I believe this ideology to be one of the most poisonous and troublesome attitudes in film culture today, along with anti-genre snobbery and forcing one’s political agenda into film analysis.